 The whole business world consists of supply chains!
-Those students that show interest in how products or services originate in a global environment and how they reach their customers in an efficient and effective manner will find their answers in our specialization.
-Furthermore, students that have already gathered first practical experiences in Supply Chain Management can deepen their knowledge in this specialization.
+Students that show interest in how products or services originate in a global environment and how they reach their customers in an efficient and effective manner will find their answers in SCOM.
+Furthermore, students that have already gathered first practical experiences in Supply Chain and Operations Management can deepen their knowledge in this specialization.
 Good quantitative and methodological skills are as expected from the applicants as motivation, communication and cooperation skills.

 In the second part of the elective courses, students can focus their interests onto different special topics in Course 4, e.g. International Supply Chain Operations, Service Operation Management or Supply Chain Planning.
 The last Course 5 is a seminar, which explicitly aims to enable student to write a Bachelor Thesis in the field of Supply Chain and Operations Management.

 Given the broad knowledge base that the students of SCOM receive the path is open to careers in many different fields.
 These range from experts in manufacturing and logistics operations to sourcing and procurement specialists as well as inventory and distribution managers.

 Course 1: Operational Production Management (PI, obligatory course)